10 Benefits of Lithium Iron Phosphate Batteries: Efficiency, Sustainability, and Safety

 7. Supports Deep Discharge Cycles

-Renowned for their ability to support deep discharge cycles, a crucial aspect for many applications utilising batteries for energy storage.
-This characteristic ensures that the LiFePO4 batteries can be discharged to a significant extent without notable loss of capacity or lifespan.
-The recommended DoD (Depth of Discharge) is still around 80% but the occasional discharge depth of 100% shouldn’t harm the battery.
+LiFePO4 batteries are capable of supporting deep discharge cycles, a crucial aspect for many energy storage applications.
+They can be discharged to a significant extent without notable loss of capacity or lifespan.
+The recommended depth of discharge (DoD) is around 80%, but occasional 100% discharge does not harm the battery.

 8. Reduces Maintenance Requirements